malkam03/TEC-CR/Arquitectura_de_Computadores_II/Workshops/T1/README.md

 # Workshop 1
 Second assignment of the course CE-4302 "Arquitectura de Computadores II", first semester 2018.
-Aims to exemplify the use of pthreads.
+Aims to exemplify the use of OpenMP.

 ## Prerequisites
 The assignment can be downloaded and compiled for both Windows and GNU/Linux distros, but I will focus on getting things up and running for the latter.